enzomerand/Check-Update-Script/README.md

 ##Installation
 * Upload content of .zip in folder
-* Execute tables.sql in your database
+* Execute data.sql in your database
 * Delete installation folder
 * Go to login page (yourdomain.com/login)
 * Enter "demo@gmail.com" for email and "admin" for password